AyzrixYTB/Scoreboard/README.md

 command_description: "Hide or show the scoreboard"
 command_success_hide: "§aYou have successfully hidden the scoreboard"
 command_success_show: "§aYou have successfully displayed the scoreboard"

+# Text for all the plugins using enable/disable functions (GodMode, Fly, and more)
+enable: "§aEnable"
+disable: "§cDisable"
 ```